From A for AGF Videoforschung to Z for zapping, the most important technical terms in video research are explained here.

 The panelists of the Desktop Panel and Mobile Panel act as donors whose streaming usage is transferred to the recipients in the TV Panel.
 Due to the considerably higher number of cases of streaming users in the Desktop Panel and Mobile Panel compared to the TV Panel, the TV Panel is “boosted” for the fusion: Each TV Panelist is technically increased by a factor of approximately nine.
 To ensure that the TV reach values remain the same, the weight of the boosted panelists is divided by nine in compensation.

-Panel fluctuation refers to the replacement of persons or households resulting from entries to and exits from the TV Panel.
+Panel fluctuation refers to the replacement of persons or households resulting from entries to and exits from the AGF panel.
 A distinction is made between “natural “ panel fluctuation in which no interventions are made to the entries or exits of panel members and “artificial” panel fluctuation which is deliberately employed to achieve a replacement of panel households.
-No artificial panel fluctuation occurs in the AGF Panel.
+Household participation in the AGF panel is not limited in time; artificial panel fluctuation takes place only in special cases.

 Participation weighting is needed for the calculation of longitudinal analyses such as the cumulation and frequency analysis in which the viewing behavior of individual persons over a longer period of time is analyzed.
 All households and persons who have delivered data at least once are included in the analysis.
 The more continuous the data delivery, the higher the participation weight.
 Thus, households and persons who have delivered data for only a short time have less influence on the analysis results.

-Pay-TV refers to fee-based television programmes that are transmitted under encryption and can only be used with a suitable decoder.
+Pay-TV refers to fee-based television programmes that are transmitted under encryption and can only be used with permission.
 The programmes are offered within the framework of a subscription to a pay-TV broadcaster.

 Person log-in is a method for determining which persons in a panel household are watching TV.
 This is done by means of a special remote control device in which a personal button is assigned to each member of the household.
 The viewer can “log in” as watching television by simply pressing a button and then log out by pressing the same button again.
 This makes it possible to measure PIN data.
 Guests log in and out by pressing a separate button on the remote control.
 When they log in, they enter their age and sex.